When Should I Take the MCAT? Scheduling Your Exam (2024)

 There’s nothing worse than taking a test you’re unprepared for.
 The MCAT covers many topics in varying detail, and you want to make sure you understand the material before you take the exam.

-The MCAT costs USD $320 to take, so why take the risk of spending money on an exam if you’re not ready?
+The MCAT costs $320 to take, so why take the risk of spending money on an exam if you’re not ready?
 Make sure you’ve taken all of the prerequisites and that you have a good understanding of this material before you take the MCAT.

 This is one of the most important exams of your career, so give yourself the best chance possible.
 Spend your time studying material that’s still fresh in your mind, as well as information you learned during your freshman year.
 The MCAT will test you on all of it.